Strategy11/formidable-forms/readme.txt

 == Description ==

 == Unleash the Most Powerful WordPress Form Builder Plugin on the Market == Discover [Formidable Forms](https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), the trailblazing solution-centric WordPress form plugin, crafted to revolutionize form creation.
-Our intuitive drag-and-drop interface enables you to effortlessly design online forms like surveys, polls, quizzes, registration, payment, lead, and calculator forms - the possibilities are boundless.
+Our intuitive drag-and-drop interface enables you to effortlessly design online forms like surveys, polls, quizzes, registration, payment, lead, email forms, and calculator forms - the possibilities are boundless.

 At Formidable, we prioritize unparalleled limit-breaking.
 We challenge conventional boundaries unlike any other WP form maker plugin, providing you with the tools to rapidly construct intricate custom forms and applications.